 A latte (way of drinking) I might try: The deconstructed latte–espresso, sparkling water, and nut milk.

 Give us a hazelnut and date milk paired with a nice zippy espresso blend.
 Sip the’ spro, then sip the nut milk …that’s good!
 The sweetness and textural complexity of each beverage bounce off each other in a rather pleasing way.
 Enjoy the bubbles last to refresh and repeat until happy.
 Rule 47 – Alternative milks are delicious

-Advice I tried and tested (even before reading the book): When G and I were in Melbourne, we asked the barista at Traveller for restaurant recommendations.
+Advice I tried and tested: When G and I were in Melbourne, we asked the barista at for restaurant recommendations.
 We knew we had found our man when the first place that he mentioned was also one of our favorites (no. 6 in 10 Things to Do in Melbourne.) – Rule 38 – Baristas know all the coolest stuff in their neighborhood

 I’ve turned heaps of coffee beans into awful brews.
 But, for a few weeks now, I’m hitting the all-treasured consistent cup, no matter the roast that I pick up.